sanjay900/VIIPER/docs/api/overview.md

 - Transport: TCP
 - Default listen address: `:3242` (configurable via `--api.addr`)
-- Request format: a single ASCII/UTF‑8 line terminated by `\n\n` (double newline)
+- Request format: a single ASCII/UTF‑8 line terminated by `\0` (null byte)
-- Routing: path followed by optional payload separated by whitespace (e.g., `bus/list\n\n` or `bus/create 5\n\n`)
+- Routing: path followed by optional payload separated by whitespace (e.g., `bus/list\0` or `bus/create 5\0`)
-- Payload: optional string that can be a JSON object, numeric value, or plain string depending on the endpoint
+- Payload: optional string that can be a JSON object, numeric value, or plain string depending on the endpoint.
+The payload may contain newlines (e.g., pretty-printed JSON) as only the null byte terminates the request.
 - Success response: a single line containing a JSON payload (or an empty line for commands that have no payload), followed by `\n`, then connection close
 - Error response: a single line JSON object following RFC 7807 Problem Details format with a `status` field (HTTP-style status code) and other error details, followed by `\n`, then connection close